pantheon-systems/documentation/source/content/guides/secrets/05-drupal.md

 ## Pantheon Secrets detailed example

 In this guide we will go over an end-to-end example on how to setup secrets for a given site and how to use those secrets on a module that integrates with the Key module.
-For this example, we will use the [Sendgrid API](https://www.drupal.org/project/sendgrid_api) and [Sendgrid Mailer](https://www.drupal.org/project/sendgrid_mailer) modules.
+For this example, we will use the [SendGrid API](https://www.drupal.org/project/sendgrid_api) and [SendGrid Mailer](https://www.drupal.org/project/sendgrid_mailer) modules.

 ### Prerequisites